sGaps/pixel-borders/README.md

 ## Introduction ##
 Sometimes, when I'm drawing a pixel-art animation, I try to add borders to the characters in the scene to get a nice videogame style.
-But, That usually happens when there's a lot of key-frames done and spread among several `Layers`.
-And often, these are in different group layers.

-Then, I have to make these borders manually, doing the same steps which takes over 3 hours for a small-sized animation.
-That really takes a lot of time and It's error prone for worse.
+These look very nice but They're hard to do when There's a lot of key-frames and layers linked to a single character.

+It takes over 3 hours to complete this effect manually on a small-sized animation.
+That's boring and error prone: I remember I had to make the effect from start when I forgot a single step on the frame 50 of an animation with 200 key frames on its timeline!

-This situation made me to code a simple script to do the work.
-But I wasn't sastisfied with it: _it was slow and didn't work on animated_ _layers_, so I decided to improve the way it works and add a GUI to use it in a more comfortable way and... _The rest of this tale is reflected_ _on the commits of this repository._
+That was one of many reasons why I started this project.
+It was a simple script at begining, but I wasn't satisfied with it: _it was slow and_ _didn't work very well on animated layers_, so I keep working on it, fixing its flaws at first glance.
+Then I added a `GUI` to use it in a more comfortable way, also its `core` was improved and...
+_The rest of this tale is on the commits of this repository._

 _- I just took that idea and made it comfortable to use. -_

-Use this plugin to make borders with 1px widths, or make one smoother adding more steps into the border recipe or maybe, add colors to the corners of the character or even make a kind of fractal as a border.
+With `Pixel Borders` you can add borders of 1px width, or make a smoother one adding more steps into the border recipe.
+Maybe, you could Add colors to the corners of a character or even make a kind of fractal as a border.

 > `Pixel Borders` has been developed among several months in my free
 > time and now, It's finally available here!